-- Apple devices are priced very higher than its competitors, the iPhones cost over 1 grand a piece.
-Although the sale dependency is on the middle and high-income brackets, the customers in the lower income brackets are kept at bay due to its high pricing.
+- Apple devices are priced significantly higher than their competitors; the iPhones cost over 1 grand apiece.
+Although the sale dependency is on the middle and high-income brackets, the customers in the lower-income brackets are kept at bay due to its high pricing.

-- Apple is the most sought after brand in the mobile phones and laptop segment.
+- Apple is the most sought after brand in mobile phones and laptop segments.
 The rising demand for mobile phones will help in increased sales volumes.

 - The distribution network can be enhanced and increased.
 Apple needs to put in more of their authorized sellers across the globe to allow more and more customers to consider buying an Apple device since there is an authorized seller in the vicinity.

-- Apple needs to lay its hands on new product lines.
-All its current products are a hit in the market and adding new products to the lineup would give a boost to its revenue along with increased brand equity.
+- Apple needs to lay its hands on new product linesProduct LinesProduct Line refers to the collection of related products that are marketed under a single brand, which may be the flagship brand for the concerned company.
+Typically, companies extend their product offerings by adding new variants to the existing products with the expectation that the existing consumers will buy products from the brands that they are already purchasing..
+All its current products are a hit in the market, and adding new products to the lineup would give a boost to its revenue along with increased brand equity.

 Example #2 – Personal SWOT Analysis

 Let’s assume that Steve Rogers is a Marketing Manager for a leading marketing firm.
 Steve’s doing great in his current role, but he feels that his performance can be better.
 How would a SWOT analysis look like?

 - Creativity is something I can boast about.
 My habit of looking at the broader picture helps me to devise various perspectives on the betterment of any client’s brand.